PetrMitin/quote-api/README.md

-Simple API that allosw you to create, update, delete and read your favourite quotes.
+Simple API that allows you to create, update, delete and read your favourite quotes.